Secured vs Unsecured Bail in North Carolina | How It Works in Wake County | Amistad Bail Bonds

 Surety bond through a licensed bail agent: A bail bondsman posts the bond on the defendant’s behalf.
 You pay a non-refundable premium (often around 10–15% of the bond amount in North Carolina) and may provide collateral.
 The bondsman guarantees the full bond to the court and takes on the responsibility of monitoring the defendant’s appearances.

 Secured bonds are common in Wake County for higher-level felonies, repeat offenders, and cases where the magistrate or judge believes money or collateral is needed to keep the defendant engaged with the court process.
 They are also used when there is a documented history of failing to appear or violating prior release conditions.
+To understand how the full process works once a bond is set, you can review our How the Bail Bond Process Works guide.

 How Unsecured Bail Works Under North Carolina Law